Onewheel vs Electric Skateboard (Comparison)

 Sketchy Dismounts

-The hardest part for me was learning how to properly get off the Onewheel.
+The hardest part for me was learning how to get off the Onewheel safely.
 You can either lift your front heel or hop off.
-For a while, I couldn’t figure out how to lift my heel long enough to turn it off.
+For a while, I couldn’t figure out how to lift my heel long enough to turn it off, which can get sketchy.

 So, I would always hop off.

-But it was sketchy af because if you don’t jump off with both feet simultaneously, the Onewheel could accelerate to one side.
-Here’s a funny TikTok of my uncoordinated friend trying the Onewheel for the first time.
+But it was sketchy because if you don’t jump off with both feet simultaneously, the Onewheel could accelerate to one side.
+Watch this TikTok to see what I mean.

 High off the ground

 Because Onewheel uses a tire, it sits much higher off the ground than most electric skateboards.
-While it’s a positive for clearance purposes, it’s a long and potentially painful fall to the ground.
+While it’s a positive for clearance purposes, it’s a longer fall to the ground.

 Electric Skateboard